arkency/reactjs_koans/README.md

 ## Instructions:

   1. You should fill code in `exercises` directory and run tests to see if you did everything right.
+  2. You must do exercises in given order.
-  2. Try to not peak the tests files!
+  3. Try to not peak the tests files!
 It contains spoilers.
-  3. To run tests, use `test-es6`
+  4. To run tests, use `test-es6`